 These are just a few suggestions to help you better communicate with your massage therapist.
 Once you find a therapist you are comfortable with, with frequency and time, the therapist learns how to work with your body, learn your likes, dislikes and you will learn how to relax and decompress more quickly into the session so you can gain as much benefit as possible during your treatment.

 If you are looking for a massage therapist or Rolfer in the Durham, Raleigh or Cary area give us a try.
 We'd love to work with you!
-We have convenient online scheduling, or you can call the office at 919-477-9887 to schedule your appointment.
+We have convenient online booking via BOOK NOW link above, or you can call the office at 919-477-9887 to schedule your appointment.
 Thanks for reading our wellness blog and be sure to follow Bull City Soles on Instagram or Facebook for last minute appointment availabilities, self-care tips or upcoming events.